-Sukuk (Islamic bond or “Sharia-compliant” bond) is an Islamic financial certificate that represents the portion of ownership in a portfolio of eligible existing or future assets.
+Sukuk (Islamic bond or “Sharia-compliant” bond) is an Islamic financial certificate that represents a portion of ownership in a portfolio of eligible existing or future assets.
 They can be considered as an Islamic version of conventional bonds.

 Sharia (Islamic law) prohibits lending with interest payments (riba), which is considered usurious and exploitative in nature.
-Thus, the bonds are forbidden in Islamic finance.
+Thus, bonds are forbidden in Islamic finance.

 Sukuk vs. Bonds

-- Less risky investments than equity: Sukuk and bonds are considered less risky investments relative to equities.
+Less risky investments than equity: Sukuk and bonds are considered less risky investments relative to equities.

 Despite the similarities, there are few important differences between Islamic and conventional bonds, as summarized in the table below:

 Partial ownership of the asset

-|Compliance||Complies with Sharia||Complies with country/region of issuance
+Complies with country/region of issuance

 Based on the value of the underlying asset

 Issuing Process for Sukuk Certificates

-The unique nature of sukuk requires a specific issuing process for the financial instrument.
+The unique nature of Sukuk requires a specific issuing process for the financial instrument.
 The following steps are common in the issuance process:

-- A company that requires capital (referred to as the “originator”) establishes a special purpose vehicle (SPV).
+A company that requires capital (referred to as the “originator”) establishes a special purpose vehicle (SPV).
 The SPV protects the underlying assets from creditors if the originator suffers from financial problems.

-- The SPV buys the asset from the originator.
+The SPV buys the asset from the originator.

 SPV pays the asset sale proceeds to the originator.

-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s guide on Sukuk.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: